 Appointed to Council in 2015, Tony King (ON 1982) is the Vice President of Apple Australia and is responsible for Apple’s business in South Asia and Australia and New Zealand. he joined Apple in 2003.
 Prior to Apple, Tony has held executive positions at IBM, DELL, Ricoh and PricewaterhouseCoopers.

 An ONU nominated member of the Council since 2014, Chris has served as Chair of a number of Sub-Committees previously and was appointed as Honorary Treasurer of the College and Chair of the Finance & Investment Committee in 2018.
 Chris was educated at Newington from 1980-1984.
 Currently working as an advisor to a number of charities as well as private and public companies, Chris brings to Newington extensive experience in finance and risk management, as well as hands-on experience of having led businesses through rapid expansion, external crisis and cultural change.
 He was a Managing Director of Deutsche Bank from 2007-2012.

 Mr Tony Bosman (ON 1972)

-Appointed to Council and the Governance and Risk Committee in October 2015, Tony Bosman attended Newington College from 1963 to 1972 and was Senior Prefect in his final year.
-Tony operates his own commercial consultancy services company and has recently completed a long engagement as Head of Legal and Insurance and Company Secretary for the ISS Facility Services Group in Australia and New Zealand.
-Tony previously practised as a solicitor, including a period in the major projects group of Freehills.
+Appointed to Council in October 2015, Tony is Chair of Council’s Governance and Risk Committee.
+Tony attended Newington from 1963 to 1972 and was Senior Prefect in his final year.
+Tony has operated his own commercial consultancy services company for some 25 years, having previously practised as a solicitor, which included a period in the major projects group of Freehills.